Skip to content

 Once your file is uploaded, Swyvl automatically runs:

-1. Classification — identifies the file type using AI (LAS, KMZ, MP4, etc.)
+1. Classification — identifies the file type using AI (LAS, KMZ, MP4, etc.) and detects sidecar relationships

 3. Thumbnail generation — creates a preview image for the Files tab

-4. Viewer assignment — selects the correct in-browser viewer based on file type
+4. Viewer assignment — selects the correct in-browser viewer based on file type and metadata

 This typically takes 10–60 seconds per file depending on size.
 Files show a “Processing” indicator until complete.